National Bahá’í Review/Issue 54/Text

-The Nature of the Institution of the Continental Boards of Counsellors LETTER FROM THE UNIVERSAL HOUSE OF JUSTICE
+The Nature of the Institution of the Continental Boards of Counsellors[edit]

-To the Continental Boards of Counsellors and National Spiritual Assemblies Beloved Friends, Recently we have received queries from several sources about the nature of the Institution of the Continental Boards
+To the Continental Boards of Counsellors and National Spiritual Assemblies

-Institution of the Hands of the Cause, and we feel it is timely for us to give further elucidation.
+Recently we have received queries from several sources about the nature of the Institution of the Continental Boards of Counsellors and its relationship to the Institution of the Hands of the Cause, and we feel it is timely for us to give further elucidation.

 As with so many aspects of the Administrative Order, understanding of this subject will develop and clarify with the passage of time as that Order grows organically in response to the power and guidance of Almighty God and in accordance with the needs of a rapidly developing world-wide community.
 However, certain aspects are already so clear as to require a proper understanding by the friends.

-In the Kitáb-i-‘Ahd (the Book of His Covenant) Bahá’u’lláh wrote “Blessed are the rulers and the learned in A-l-Bahá”, and referring to this very passage the beloved Guardian wrote on 4 November 1931:
+In the Kitáb-i-‘Ahd (the Book of His Covenant) Bahá’u’lláh wrote "Blessed are the rulers and the learned in Al-Bahá", and referring to this very passage the beloved Guardian wrote on 4 November 1931:

-The Hands of the Cause of God, the Counsellors and the members of the Aux iliary Boards fall within the definition of the “learned” given by the beloved Guardian.
+The Hands of the Cause of God, the Counsellors and the members of the Auxiliary Boards fall within the definition of the "learned" given by the beloved Guardian.
 Thus they are all intimately interrelated and it is not incorrect to refer to the three ranks collectively as one institution.

 However, each is also a separate institution in itself.
 The Institution of the Hands of the Cause of God was brought into existence in the time of Bahá’u’lláh and when the Administrative Order was proclaimed and formally established by ‘Abdu’l-Bahá in His Will, it became an auxiliary institution of the Guardianship.
 The Auxiliary Boards, in their turn, were brought into being by Shoghi Effendi as an auxiliary institution of the Hands of the Cause.

-When, following the passing of Shoghi Effendi, The Universal House of Justice decided that it could not legislate to make possible the appointment of further Hands of the Cause, it became necessary for it to create a new institution, appointed by itself, to extend into the future the functions of protection and propagation vested in the Hands of the Cause and, with that in_view, so to develop the Institution of the Hands that it could nurture the new institution and function in close collaboration with it as long as possible.
+When, following the passing of Shoghi Effendi, The Universal House of Justice decided that it could not legislate to make possible the appointment of further Hands of the Cause, it became necessary for it to create a new institution, appointed by itself, to extend into the future the functions of protection and propagation vested in the Hands of the Cause and, with that in view, so to develop the Institution of the Hands that it could nurture the new institution and function in close collaboration with it as long as possible.
 It was also vital so to arrange matters as to make the most effective use of the unique services of the Hands themselves.

-In June 1968 the Institution of the Continental Boards of Counsellors was brought into being, fulfilling the goal of extending the aforementioned functions of the Hands into the future, and this momentous decision was accompanied by the next step in the development of the Institution of the Hands of the Cause: the continental Hands were to serve henceforth on a world-wide basis and operate individually in direct relationship to The Universal House of Justice; the Hands ceased to be responsible for the direction of the Auxiliary Boards, which became- an auxiliary institution of the Continental Boards of Counsellors; the Hands of the Cause residing in the Holy Land were given the task of acting as liaison between The Universal House of Justice and the Boards of Counsellors; and the working inter-relationships between the Hands and the Boards of Counsellors were established.
+In June 1968 the Institution of the Continental Boards of Counsellors was brought into being, fulfilling the goal of extending the aforementioned functions of the Hands into the future, and this momentous decision was accompanied by the next step in the development of the Institution of the Hands of the Cause: the continental Hands were to serve henceforth on a world-wide basis and operate individually in direct relationship to The Universal House of Justice; the Hands ceased to be responsible for the direction of the Auxiliary Boards, which became an auxiliary institution of the Continental Boards of Counsellors; the Hands of the Cause residing in the Holy Land were given the task of acting as liaison between The Universal House of Justice and the Boards of Counsellors; and the working inter-relationships between the Hands and the Boards of Counsellors were established.
 Reference was also made to the future establishment by The Universal House of Justice, with the assistance of the Hands residing in the Holy Land, of an international teaching center in the Holy Land.

 In July 1969 and at Riḍván 1970 further increases in the numbers of Counsellors and Auxiliary Board members were made.